tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 those applications might have the public key and metadata preconfigured.

-When a client wants to create a TLS connection to any of the domains served by an ECHO-supporting provider, it constructs a ClientHello in the regular fashion containing the true SNI value (ClientHelloInner) and then encrypts it using the public key for the provider.
+When a client wants to form a TLS connection to any of the domains served by an ECHO-supporting provider, it constructs a ClientHello in the regular fashion containing the true SNI value (ClientHelloInner) and then encrypts it using the public key for the provider.
 It then